mikebranstein/speech-workshop-instructions/src/chapters/chapter6.md

 ### Overview

-In the past chapters, you've been focused on building a customized speech recognition engine with the CSS.
-Now that you are equipped with the knowledge to build these on your own, we'll turn our attention to analyzing the results your CSS generates.
+In the past chapters, you've been focused on building a customized speech recognition engine with the STT.
+Now that you are equipped with the knowledge to build these on your own, we'll turn our attention to analyzing the results your STT generates.

-In most machine learning and speech-to-text projects, using a single product (like CSS) isn't common.
+In most machine learning and speech-to-text projects, using a single product (like STT) isn't common.
 Instead, you'll often chain the results of one service to the input of another.
 This process is referred to as building a machine learning *pipeline*.

 In the final chapters of this workshop, you'll be expanding your speech-to-text pipeline by adding intent analysis with Language Understanding (LUIS).